AICAD Schools Offer The Highest Quality Art & Design Education.

 AICAD achieves its mission of strengthening and connecting its member schools through a variety of programs and activities, including:

-Responsibility for the general direction of AICAD is vested in its Board of Directors, which consists of the president/CEO of each of the 43 member institutions.
-Financial and administrative oversight are provided by a seven member Executive Committee.
-Daily management and services are provided by the Executive Director.
+Responsibility for the general direction of AICAD is vested in its Board of Directors, which consists of the President/CEO of each of the 42 member institutions.
+Financial and administrative oversight are provided by an eleven member Executive Committee.
+Daily management and services are provided by the President & Executive Director.EXECUTIVE COMMITTEE

-President, Oregon College of Art and Craft)
+President, Oregon College of Art and Craft

-|Chair, Futures Committee
+|Chair, Enrollment Committee

-|Chair, Information Committee
+|Chair, Thought Leadership Committee

-|Chair, Programs Committee
+|Chair, Connectivity Committee

 Prior to her appointment with AICAD, Deborah operated a successful boutique arts management consulting firm, Obalil & Associates, for four years.
 The firm provided consultation and facilitation in strategic planning, marketing research and planning, and board development for non-profit arts organizations, independent artists of all disciplines, and creative for-profit ventures.